Learning with Multiple Correct Answers -- Regret Bounds under Different Feedback Models: Learning Setup

-However, this choice of $S_t$ and $y_t$ makes the feedback $y_t$ completely non-informative under both the mistake-known and mistake-unknown models.
-In particular, in the mistake-unknown model, the probability of predicting $r$ is $1/98$, while the probability of predicting $1$ is $1/2$.
-Consequently, the regret defined in~\eqref{eq:regret-alt} equals $T/2$. \end{example}
+Here, the feedback $y_t$ is completely non-informative under both the mistake-known and mistake-unknown models.
+In particular, in the mistake-unknown model, the probability that $b=1$ is $1/2$ and the probability of selecting any particular $r\in[3,100]$ is $1/98$.
+Consequently, the notion of regret defined in~\eqref{eq:regret-alt} is always at least $T/2$. \end{example}